shams1802/GAME_DEV_SMPLX/Avatar Designing App/SMPLX 1 pose/README.md

      - Keep it hidden initially

 ### Step 5: Connect the Panels
+- Replace PoseController.cs with newer version(not Before Button version).
 - Select your PoseManager object.
 In the Inspector, you will see three fields:
     - Drag your PosePanel from the Hierarchy into the Pose Panel slot.
     - Drag your ShapePanel from the Hierarchy into the Shape Panel slot.
     - Drag your ExpPanel from the Hierarchy into the Exp Panel slot.
+    - Drag your Pose_T_Pose from the Asset/Posses into the T Pose Asset slot.

 ### Step 6: Add Shape Toggle Button
 - Right-click Canvas → UI → Button (TextMeshPro)